tummerk/golang/schedules/generated/README.md

 go run main.go
 ```

-The server will be available on `http://localhost:5252`.
+The server will be available on `http://localhost:8080`.

 To run the server in a docker container
 ```
-docker build --network=host -t schedules .
+docker build --network=host -t openapi .
 ```

 Once image is built use
 ```
-docker run --rm -it schedules
+docker run --rm -it openapi
 ```